| The defeat of the Spanish Armada

 of the mighty Spanish Empire.
 A thanksgiving service was held at St. Paul's

-Cathedral for the delivery of the country, and a medal was struck, with
+Cathedral for the delivery of the country, and a medal was struck with

-"God blew and they were scattered" inscribed on it.
+the words "God blew and they were scattered" inscribed on it.
 They

 believed that the storm that had besieged the Spanish ships was no ordinary

-storm, but the work of God.
+storm, but the work of a Protestant God.

-sorrow for the Queen.
-The Earl of Leicester, who had been her companion
+But amongst the joy, there was considerable sorrow for the Queen.
+The Earl of Leicester, who

-since her accession, and who she undoubtedly loved, had died unexpectedly
+had been her companion since her accession, and who she undoubtedly loved,

-not long after sharing with her the great victory.
-The Queen was devastated
+had died unexpectedly not long after sharing with her the great victory.

-and secluded herself for a while.
-In the Armada portrait she reputedly
+The Queen was devastated and secluded herself for a while.
+In the Armada

-wears the pearls he left her in his will.
-But her people needed her, and
+Portrait she reputedly wears the pearls he left her in his will.
+But her

-despite her grief, the Queen participated fully in the celebrations at
+people needed her, and despite her grief, the Queen participated fully

-St. Pauls.
-"God bless you my people" she called out, and her people called
+in the celebrations at St. Pauls.
+"God bless you my people" she called

-a thousand blessings on her.
+out, and her people called a thousand blessings on her.

-against England in the 1590's, none was as significant, or as threatening
+Although King Philip sent other fleets against England in the 1590's, none was as significant, or as threatening

 as that of the great Armada of 1588, and none has captured the imagination